UoM-Podcast/Galicaster/docs/plugins/qrcode/readme.txt

 Using this plugin to do the editing on the Opencast server was planned but not implemented therefore the options `mp_add_edits` and `mp_add_smil` are best left as `False`

-dual video capture using the same `device` e.g. `v4l2` will cause only one stream to be enabled with QRcode editing.

 Loading
 -------